 - 4.5.1 Our students progress to careers which engender their creativity.
 These may be through entrepreneurial routes in their own business or on funded projects, through employment within the creative economy or within other businesses or organisations providing creative thinking.
 Employability is a key strand within our curricula, with live project briefs and projects undertaken throughout the course, many through our design consultancy ideasfactory@NUA.
-This enables students to develop commercial, client-facing skills; to work to a specific brief and timetable. - 4.5.2 Business and Professional Skills is a compulsory component for all UG and PG students at the University, and annually, students receive sessions from HM Revenue & Customs, banking organisations, IP and Patent Attorneys and other professionals associated with creative industries.
+This enables students to develop commercial, client-facing skills; to work to a specific brief and timetable. - 4.5.2 Employability skills are developed through the Professional Practice component of the curriculum and is a compulsory element for all UG and PG students at the University.
+Students receive sessions from HM Revenue & Customs, banking organisations, IP and Patent Attorneys and other professionals associated with creative industries in addition to a range of work-based learning opportunities and industry engagement.
 Portfolio working and freelance careers are also encompassed as part of this work, which can present particular challenges for WP students in terms of history, experience and confidence. - 4.5.3 Taught sessions on pricing work and creative services to business are also encompassed, with expert advice to support students in making the transition from HE to employment.
-Opportunities such as New Designers, the Designers and Art Directors Awards (D&AD) and Graduate Fashion Week are also seen as key opportunities for learners to embark on their careers. - 4.5.4 Since the introduction of the ERASMUS Widening Participation premium for students, NUA undergraduates from under-represented backgrounds have been successful in receiving these targeted awards to support their mobility in studying in a European partner University - 4.5.5 The NUA Business Strategy identifies targets for the number of students across all courses who have worked on ideasfactory@NUA projects, with commercial partners, supported by the Business Director and their academic tutors. - 4.5.6 Ideasfactory@NUA is furthermore supported by strong links to the city's vibrant industry meet-up groups, such as Hot Source and SynchNorwich, as well as start-up networks such as Eastern Enterprise Hub, Archant's Future 50 Group, and the Hethel Centre. - 4.5.7 The University has recognized the importance of support through progression into employment and entrepreneurship and is investing in an ambitious project to bring graduating students through business start-up and providing the necessary support until they are ready to grow their businesses and take up commercial premises.
-Our new Digital Incubation Unit for digital creative businesses is supported by the HEFCE and the Regional LEP (New Anglia).
+Opportunities such as New Designers, the Designers and Art Directors Awards (D&AD) and Graduate Fashion Week are also seen as key opportunities for learners to embark on their careers. - 4.5.4 Since the introduction of the ERASMUS Widening Participation premium for students, NUA undergraduates from under-represented backgrounds have been successful in receiving these targeted awards to support their mobility in studying in a European partner University - 4.5.5 The NUA Business Strategy identifies targets for the number of students across all courses who have worked on ideasfactory@NUA projects, with commercial partners, supported by the Business Director and their academic tutors. - 4.5.6 Ideasfactory@NUA is furthermore supported by strong links to the city's vibrant industry meet-up groups, such as Hot Source and SynchNorwich, as well as start-up networks such as Eastern Enterprise Hub, Archant's Future 50 Group, and the Hethel Centre. - 4.5.7 The University has recognised the importance of support through progression into employment and entrepreneurship and is investing in an ambitious project to bring graduating students through business start-up and providing the necessary support until they are ready to grow their businesses and take up commercial premises.
+Our new Digital Creative Incubation Unit for digital creative businesses is supported by the HEFCE and the Regional LEP (New Anglia).
 Uniquely, it provides facilities for collaboration within the unit with other start-ups, current students and with NUA staff.
 It provides high quality shared facilities and access to NUA's extensive professional facilities and equipment.
 This will offer the structure and network they need to establish their enterprise.
 The new Digital Creative Incubation unit will open in 2015.

-From the perspective of internal progression to further study, a number of inhouse events are held each year to acquaint undergraduate students with information regarding Postgraduate Taught (PGT) and Postgraduate Research (PGR) opportunities within the University and within the HE sector more widely in terms of subjects not offered by NUA.
+4.5.8 From the perspective of internal progression to further study, a number of inhouse events are held each year to acquaint undergraduate students with information regarding Postgraduate Taught (PGT) and Postgraduate Research (PGR) opportunities within the University and within the HE sector more widely in terms of subjects not offered by NUA.